 Credit: Bone & Joint Health Strategic Clinical Network, Alberta Health Services

-When you’re done using the toilet, follow steps 3, 2, and 1 above (in this order) to stand back up.
+When you’re done using the toilet, follow these steps in reverse (do steps 3, 2, then 1) to stand back up.
 Don’t use your walker to raise yourself from the toilet.
 Always push up with your hands to get up from where you’re seated.

 Getting in and out of bed

 You may find it hard to get into bed on the same side as you usually do.
-Stay away from low beds, very high beds, or soft mattresses.
+Avoid low beds, very high beds, and soft mattresses if you can.

-When you’re lying on your side, support your leg that had surgery with a pillow between your legs.
+When you’re lying on your side or back, support your leg that had surgery with a pillow between your legs.
 You may also find it more comfortable to use 1 or 2 pillows to keep your legs apart when lying in bed.

 To get into bed:

-4. While sitting, shift your body as you lift your legs onto the bed.
-You can support the leg that had surgery with your other leg or a leg strap to help lift your leg onto the bed.
+- While sitting, shift your body as you lift your legs onto the bed.
+To help lift your leg onto the bed, you can support the leg that had surgery with your other leg or with a leg strap.

 Getting safely into bed